Recipe: Rosemary-Walnut Brown Butter Cookies

 1/2 cup granulated sugar

-1/4 cup confectioner sugar (or another 1/4 cup granulated, if you don't have confectioners)
+1/4 cup powered sugar (or another 1/4 cup granulated, if you don’t have confectioners)

-Melt the butter in a medium sauce-pan or skillet over medium heat.
+Melt the butter in a medium saucepan or skillet over medium heat.
 Swirl occasionally and cook until all foaming has subsided, the butter is dark tan colored with little black specks, and smells fantastically nutty.
-Transfer to a heat-proof bowl and let it cool to room temperature.
-(The butter should be solid but still smooshy)
+Transfer to a heatproof bowl, making sure to scrape out all the browned bits.
+Let cool to room temperature.
+(The butter should be solid but still smooshy.)

-Mix the walnuts, rosemary, and all the dry ingredients together in the bowl of a standing mixer fitted with a paddle attachment (or medium-sized bowl with a hand mixer).
-While beating on medium-speed, add the cooled brown butter in several additions until it's completely incorporated and the dough looks grainy.
-The dough should hold together when you press some in your fist - if not, add a few teaspoons of cold water until it does.
+Place the walnuts, rosemary, flour, salt, sugar, and powdered sugar in the bowl of a standing mixer fitted with a paddle attachment.
+(Alternatively, use an electric hand mixer and large bowl.)
+While beating on medium speed, add the cooled brown butter in several additions until it’s completely incorporated and the dough looks grainy.
+The dough should hold together when you press some together in your hands — if not, beat in a few teaspoons of cold water until it does.

-Turn the dough out onto your work surface and shape it into two thick logs about 1 1/2 - 2 inches in diameter (or smaller if you want smaller cookies).
-The dough will be pretty crumbly, but that's ok.
-Wrap the logs tightly in plastic wrap and freeze until hard (30 minutes, or up to three days).
+Transfer the dough onto a work surface.
+Divide into two pieces, then shape each piece into a thick log about 1 1/2 to 2 inches in diameter (or smaller if you want smaller cookies).
+The dough will be pretty crumbly, but that’s ok.
+Wrap each log tightly in plastic wrap and freeze until firm, at least 30 minutes, or up to 3 days.

-Take out and unwrap one of the logs.
-Slice it into 1/4 inch round cookies using a sharp knife and transfer to the cookie sheet.
-Place cookies about a half inch apart - they won't spread much during baking.
+Unwrap one of the dough logs.
+Cut crosswise into 1/4-inch thick round cookies.
+Transfer the rounds to the baking sheet and arrange them so that they are about 1/2-inch apart — they won’t spread much during baking.
 If any of the cookies crumble, just press the dough back together with your fingers and a bit of water.

-Bake for 10-13 minutes, until lightly browned around the edges and very fragrant.
-Allow to cool 5 minutes on the baking sheet before transferring them to a cooling wrack.
+Bake until lightly browned around the edges and very fragrant, 10 to 13 minutes.
+Let cool 5 minutes on the baking sheet, then transfer them to a cooling rack and cool completely.
+Cut and bake the remaining dough log.

-Prepare and bake the other half of the cookie dough as above.
-Cookies keep in a sealed container for about two weeks.
+Storage: Cookies keep in a sealed container at room temperature for about 2 weeks.